-It is noted that public swimming pools and associated water sports have been excluded from this Strategy, as they have been addressed in Council's adopted "The Future of our Pools Strategy 2014-2024".
+It is noted that public swimming pools and associated water sports have been excluded from this Strategy, as they will be addressed in the next edition of Council's "Future of our Pools Strategy."

 Hockey NSW Representative from Illawarra South Coast Hockey.